Dru5961/Dru5961/README.md

 Let's break down the main components of the code:

   Class: FetchEmail (This class is designed to handle email fetching operations.
-Here's an overview of its methods:)
+Here's an overview of its methods):
       a. __init__: Initializes the class by establishing an IMAP connection with SSL, logging in, and selecting the inbox.
       b. close_connection: Closes the connection to the IMAP server.
       c. save_attachment: Saves attachments from a given email message to a specified download folder.